2 Samuel 19 — Grief, grudges, and the messy politics of a king's return

 "Let him have all of it.
 My lord the king has come home safely.
 That's all that matters to me."

-Here's the painful part: ruling was a compromise, and it wasn't really fair.
+Here's the painful part: David's ruling was a compromise, and it wasn't really fair.
 Mephibosheth had been loyal all along, and Ziba had been the one playing both sides.
-But — overwhelmed, exhausted, trying to hold a fragile together — split the difference.
+But David — overwhelmed, exhausted, trying to hold a fragile together — split the difference.
 Sometimes leaders make imperfect decisions under impossible pressure.
 And sometimes the most loyal person in the room gets the least reward.
-Mephibosheth's response — "just keep it all, I'm just glad you're home" — is one of the purest displays of loyalty in the entire Bible.

-Now comes one of the most quietly beautiful scenes in all of .
-Barzillai the Gileadite came down from Rogelim to escort across the .
+What follows is a quietly beautiful scene — the kind that catches you off guard with its simplicity. the Gileadite came down from Rogelim to escort across the .
 He was eighty years old.
-He was the wealthy man who had provided food and supplies for and his people during the exile — when everyone else was either hiding or hedging their bets.
+He was the wealthy man who had provided food and supplies for David and his people during the — when everyone else was either hiding or hedging their bets.

-"Come with me to .
+"Come with me to Jerusalem.
 I'll take care of you for the rest of your life."

 But Barzillai said something remarkably honest: